okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/shared-sso-android-ios/main/ios/enablesso.md

-To enable persistent SSO for iOS apps, you need to update the [`usePersistentCookie`](/docs/reference/api/policy/#signon-action-object) parameter in the appropriate Okta sign-on policy.
+To enable persistent SSO for iOS apps, you need to update the [`usePersistentCookie`](/docs/reference/api/policy/#signon-action-object) parameter in the appropriate Global Session Policy.
 These steps use the Okta [Policy Postman collection](/docs/reference/postman-collections/) to enable the parameter.

 Before you begin, be sure to: